mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 ### Refresher MAC+VPN
 MAC allows users to associate websites with containers.
 The VPN integration allows selecting a location from the VPN server list as the exit location for each container.
 It Requires Mozilla VPN to be installed and active to work.
+It is only supported on Desktop plattforms, as NativeMessaging is not available on Mobile.

 For the MAC + VPN we have three actors: